Blog

 Neurologically speaking, the above connotation of sensuality is one and the same, translating into another genre of sensory neurological information that is received and responded to by the nervous system.
 Emotions occur as neurochemical reactions, either toward sensory information that is received from the environment or that is generated through thought.

-In higher order animals, feelings typically modify behavior in a way that is beneficial to the organism for survival.
-For instance, an animal feeling fearful of a predator will flee as a result of experiencing the fear, and when feeling attracted to a potential mate, it will engage in reproductive behaviors.
-Emotions also contribute toward learning, memory, future behavior and decision-making by categorizing what constitutes either a negative or positive experience.
+In most animals, feelings typically modify behavior in a way that is beneficial to the organism for survival.
+For instance, an animal fearful of a predator will flee, and when feeling attracted to a potential mate, it will engage in reproductive behaviors.
+Emotions also contribute to learning, memory, future behavior, and decision-making by categorizing what constitutes either a negative or positive experience.

 In humans, a higher rational capacity appears to have evolved in tandem with emotional depth and complexity.
-The ability to reflect on emotion is considered to be one of the primary traits that sets humans apart from the animal kingdom and it goes hand-in-hand with forming a mental self-image or identity.
-Conscious reflection gives one the option to intervene during an undesirable emotional response and choose how one wants to react in the majority of situations.
+The ability to reflect on emotions is considered to be one of the primary traits that sets humans apart from the animal kingdom, and it goes hand-in-hand with forming a mental self-image or identity.
+Conscious reflection allows individuals to pause during an undesirable emotional response and, in most situations, choose how they wish to react.

-It is also human complexity that makes the study of emotion a true challenge.
+The complexity of human nature also makes the study of emotions particularly challenging.
 Through decades of investigation, neuroscientists have only just begun to map out viable hormonal and neurological connections that are associated with producing an emotional feeling.
-In an attempt to better understand human feelings, the below review highlights what is presently known about the biological workings of emotion.
+In an attempt to better understand human feelings, the following review highlights what is presently known about the biological mechanisms underlying emotions.

-Scientists know relatively little about emotion and there is still much to explore with regard to how emotional feelings are produced in the body.
-It is generally accepted that the basic components of emotion pertain to brain and body states generated by neurological impulses and the cellular release of biochemical substances.
+Although research has advanced considerably, scientists still have much to learn about emotions, and there is still much to explore regarding how emotional feelings arise.
+It is generally accepted that emotions are rooted in changes in brain and body states, mediated by neurological impulses and the cellular release of biochemical substances.

 The organism experiences a sensual (external) or conceptual (internal) situation that is received by the brain in the form of nerve impulses.
-The emotion is the consequent biological reaction to the situation, in which nerve impulses, as well as local and circulating neuro-chemicals, inform the cells of the body on how to react.
-Changes in blood pressure, muscle tension, breathing rate, alertness and many other physiological variables are affected in order to create the lived experience of an emotional state of being.
+The emotion is the consequent biological reaction to the situation, in which nerve impulses, as well as local and circulating neurochemicals, inform cells in the body how to react.
+Changes in blood pressure, muscle tension, breathing rate, alertness, and many other physiological variables are affected in order to create the lived experience of an emotional state of being.

 The specific way in which neurons fire to produce an emotion is a result of the following: